Sunday, April 21, 2024

 Byzantine, 6th Century

-I was unable to find images of the Good Shepherd from the centuries of the barbarian invasions and the resulting disintegration of the Roman Empire in Western Europe.
-This is not too surprising as these were centuries in which there was great political instability, looting and upheaval, even as the new arrivals settled down into a newly divided Europe.
-Such conditions were unlikely to foster a great deal of art or to preserve what is created.
+I was unable to find images of the Good Shepherd from the centuries between the sixth and the eleventh.
+This was the time period of the barbarian invasions which resulted in the disintegration of the Roman Empire in Western Europe and the beginnings of the smaller kingdoms that eventually grew into the nations we know today.
+That there are few visual remains is not too surprising as these were centuries in which there was great political instability, looting and upheaval, even as the new arrivals settled down into a newly divided Europe.
+Such conditions were unlikely to foster a great deal of art or to preserve what was created.
 However, there were periods, such as the time of the Carolingian Empire in the ninth century and the Ottonian Empire in the tenth and eleventh, when such images were produced.

 The Good Shepherd